clicon/clixon-controller-docs/faq.rst

 with specific meanings:

   - `main`.
 Main controller YANGs for the top-level.
 Note: only place YANGs here if you want them loaded to the top-level.
   - `mounts`.
-YANGs retreived from devices are written here
+YANGs retrieved from devices are written here
   - `modules`.
 YANGs for the pyapi

 Candidate is locked